healeycodes/deno-isolate-web-request/README.md

 # making a web request from an isolate

+[Roll your own JavaScript runtime](https://deno.com/blog/roll-your-own-javascript-runtime) shows you how to write a JavaScript runtime, based on the V8 JavaScript engine, using parts of Deno.
+The example code can read and write to files and has a simplified console API.

-Building on [Roll your own JavaScript runtime](https://deno.com/blog/roll-your-own-javascript-runtime), this repository has a mini JavaScript runtime that adds a global object `request` that lets you make GET/POST web requests from within the runtime.
+This repository builds on that runtime and adds a global object called `request` that lets you make GET/POST web requests from within the runtime.

 The bindings for `request` are set up in `runtime/src/main.rs` and `runtime/src/minijs.js`.